[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 - When there are multiple options, create a comparison table

-- Include consideration of cost aspects
+- Include cost considerations

 1. Once entered, it will be reflected in the next interaction

 2-2.
-Feel the Change
+Experience the Change

 Try sending the following.